 By all means, you can still update your page whenever you please, just leave the core content as it is.

-Lastly, it’s best practice to make sure your URL doesn’t include any dates either.
+Lastly, it’s best practice to make sure your URL doesn’t include any dates either, but do however, try to include your main keyword, providing it is natural.

 It’s a great idea to set up new pages or even landing pages for particular deals your are offering that season.